 The ICCID is literally engraved onto the SIM card and it comprises three numbers.
 There’s an identifying number for your unique account, an identifying digit for the SIM card provider and a parity number which is a combination of the two other numbers.

 Most SIM cards come with a storage capacity of 32KB to 128KB.
 If you want to transfer data such as SMS messages from one phone to another, then you must remove the SIM card and insert it into the phone that you want to transfer data to.
+By the way, even after installing the SIM card, you still need to worry about your network connection speed.
+In order to have a stable connection all the time, you will need to get yourself a cell phone signal booster.

 What about locked SIM cards?